JoeBuildsStuff/text-editor/docs/README.md

 ## 📚 Documentation Overview

 This is a markdown-based text editor built with Next.js and Tiptap.
-It provides a rich editing experience with document organization, file uploads, and user authentication.
+It provides a rich editing and document organization, file uploads, and user authentication.

 ## 📖 Documentation Structure